Back to all posts

 To get that crisp, professional look, your design file needs to be print-ready.
 First, make sure your design includes a “bleed,” a small margin of color extending beyond the final trim line.
 A standard bleed is 0.125 inches and prevents white edges after cutting.
 Also, keep important text and logos within a “safe zone” to avoid them getting clipped.
 Using high-resolution images (300 DPI) or vector files is essential for a sharp print.
 This preparation ensures your design translates perfectly from screen to paper.

-Tips for a Smooth Ordering Process
+Your Checklist for a Smooth Ordering Process

 Understanding how foil edge cards are made helps finalize your design.
 The foil is applied to the edges after the cards are printed and stacked together.
 Because of this, you can’t combine the foil edge with other finishes that wrap around the card’s surface.
 When placing your order, take a moment to double-check everything: the paper stock, foil color, and quantity.
 Confirming these details upfront prevents surprises and ensures the production of your custom business cards goes off without a hitch.